 Hi!
-We're Two Tribes, a small independent game developer based in Amersfoort, The Netherlands.
-We've been in business since 2000.
+We're Two Tribes, one of the oldest independent game developers of the Netherlands.
+We've been in business since 2000 and are currently based in Amersfoort.

 Our games overview will give you a good idea of the types of games we’ve created.
 Or you